twisteroidambassador/nokia_8110/README.md

-# nokia_8110
+# The original Nokia 8110

-some stuff about the iconic classic mobile phone
+I'm going to write something up later.
+For now, this repository contains some photos of the major components of the classic banana phone.
+I'm hoping to identify and source the connector between the main board and flex board.